LucaMasiero/Vehicle-Space-Occupancy/README.md

 - _Use precooked examples_: it follows the same principle as for Point_1

 - _PenTesting_: if checked you can (and must) select a sequence of frames of the pen instead of the car.
-The application will automatically open the File Explorer in the right folder, which is ```imgs/P2/iPhone/pen/```
+The application will automatically open the File Explorer window in the right folder, which is ```imgs/P2/iPhone/pen/```.
+If not selected the folder you will end up in will be instead ```imgs/P2/iPhone/pandina/```.

 - _Apply DLT_: if checked the application requires you to select four features in each frame for DLT based frame alignment or, if you have selected _Use precooked examples_ it will plot on the frames also the DLT feature points.